The First-Timers’ Guide to Zozobra

 • No pets are allowed, with the exception of certified assistance dogs.

-• Please – no laser lights, sparklers or fireworks on the field.
+• No laser lights, sparklers or fireworks on the field.

-• Roads around the event are closed at 6:00 p.m.
+• Roads around the event are closed in succession at 3:00 p.m., 4:00 p.m., and 5:00 p.m.
 Insider tip: Come early enough to capture the full flavor of the event.

 • There is no parking at the field; please consult the map for parking options.
-There is free shuttle service from the Railrunner Express and parking is available in city parking lots, with a flat parking fee of $5 applies after 6pm.
-City of Santa Fe transit buses are in service and all routes are free after 5pm.
+There is free shuttle service from the Railrunner Express station at South Capitol and parking is there for free.
+Parking is also available in city parking lots, with a flat parking fee of $5 that applies after 6pm.
+City of Santa Fe transit buses are in service and all routes are free on Zozobra Day.

-• Handicapped attendees can be dropped of near the field, but there is no handicapped parking at or near the field.
+• Handicapped attendees should ride the accessible shuttle from the South Capitol Parking lot and will dropped off as near as possible to the field, but there is no handicapped parking at or near the field.

 Get Down for a Good Time